 Adding this system to your bike reduces its weight by about 8 lbs (4 kg).
 You can immediately feel this on the trail when riding downhill as the bike can be jumped around effortlessly, and it is swifter to change direction and easier to brake with less dive.

-On technical climbs, the assistance was constant and with extended boost, we got through some tricky sections without stress or stopping.
+On technical climbs, the assistance was constant, and with an extended boost, we got through some tricky sections without stress or stopping.

 It feels like a Bosch motor, rides like a Bosch motor, and has given bike makers a ton of options if they want to use the smart-system components to make an advanced up-to-date motor.